-The Great Escape convention is the UK’s premiere music business conference, bringing together thousands of music industry practitioners for three days of panels, conversations, networking, parties and showcases every May in Brighton.
-With its hub in the Brighton Dome complex, the convention runs alongside The Great Escape festival, Europe’s leading festival for new music, taking place in venues across the city.
+With its hub in the Brighton Dome complex, the convention runs alongside The Great Escape showcase festival, Europe’s leading festival for new music, which presents 400 artists from all over the world in 35 venues across the city.

 By day delegates at The Great Escape attend a packed programme of panels, interviews and insight sessions, hearing and learning from, and debating with, leading figures in the new music industry, including artists, managers, promoters, agents, publishers, label owners and digital experts.

-While delegates can learn and debate via the panels programme, The Great Escape is also a place for the music industry to do business, with thousands of delegates from across the world seeking to find new talent, new partners and new opportunities.
+While delegates can learn and debate via the convention sessions, The Great Escape is also a place for the music industry to do business, with thousands of delegates from across the world seeking to find new talent, new partners and new opportunities.

-Registered delegates will receive information about networking opportunities in early Spring, so buy your ticket now to ensure places at all the key networking sessions.
+Registered delegates will receive information about networking opportunities in early 2014, so buy your ticket now to ensure places at all the key networking sessions.

 GIGS AND SHOWCASES

-The Great Escape festival is Europe’s leading festival for new music, with over 350 bands playing in venues across Brighton, with big names, the buzziest new acts, and brand new artists from across the world on offer.
+The Great Escape is Europe’s leading festival for new music, with over 400 artists playing in venues across Brighton, with big names, the buzziest new acts, and brand new artists from across the world on offer.
 Delegates get priority access into festival venues, subject to capacity.

 Brighton is full of hotels, B&Bs and hostels, meaning there is somewhere to stay during the three days whatever your budget.
-The official convention hotel is The Queens, right on the sea front and seven minutes walk from the Dome.
-A great place to stay at any time, The Queens Hotel is the late night hang-out for delegates at The Great Escape, with the delegate bar open throughout much of the night.
+The official convention hotels are The Queens, right on the sea front and just fifteen minutes walk from the main convention venues, and My Hotel, in the heart of Brighton just minutes from all the convention action.